How to Book a Mover

 Moving to your new home can be extremely exciting, but it may become a stressful time for everyone, including your pets.
 Always plan ahead, advance planning will make your move less stressful and more successful for you, your family and your pets.
 Keep your pets' routines as regular as possible as you prepare to move.

 Approximately 68% of U.S. households own a pet and may require moving services.
-The Humane Society recommends pets travel by car rather than an airline, especially if you're experiencing a cross-country move.
-There is nothing wrong with that, it is legal.
+The Humane Society recommends that pets travel by car rather than by air, especially if you're experiencing a cross-country move.
+There is nothing wrong with that, and it is legal.
 To help make your move easier for your pets, we have put together this guide.

 Moving is sure to bring excitement and adventure for you and your family.
 Of course, there is stress that comes with any new changes.
-Change is often difficult for all members of the family, including pets.
-Moving with family pets can not only be a source of added stress to family members, but your pets may also be stressed by the disruptions in routine as moving preparations begin, and you get settled into your new home.
+Change can be particularly challenging for all family members, including pets.
+Moving with family pets can not only be a source of added stress for family members, but the disruptions in their routine may also stress your pets as moving preparations begin and you settle into your new home.

 This guide will share information designed to decrease problems and limit the stress on both you and your pets during a move.